acemod/ACE3/documentation/feature/vehiclelock.md

 ## 1. Overview

-ACE Vehicle Lock is disabled by default.
+ACE3 Vehicle Lock is disabled by default.
 This feature adds the ability to lock and unlock vehicles and their inventory using a key, as well as picking locks of locked vehicles.

 ## 2. Usage